 Periodontal disease, commonly known as gum disease, is caused by bacteria in plaque.
 If not consistently removed, this bacteria builds up, infecting your teeth, gums, lower gum tissue and eventually the bone that supports your teeth – a common cause of tooth loss.
 This disease has three stages of progression: gingivitis, periodontitis, and advanced periodontitis; the longer the disease has to advance, the more damage it causes.
 Fear not, American Dental Wellness is here to help.
 With advancements in detection and treatment, we can discover periodontal disease early and begin treatment before complicated gum disease care issues arise.

 - Red, tender, and swollen gums that bleed during brushing or flossing

 - Constant bad breath or bad taste in your mouth

 - Gumline receding, or gums are pulling away from teeth and forming pockets

 - Changes in your bite or teeth alignment, loose teeth

 Gum Disease Treatment Process

-- We provide a comprehensive cleaning to remove built up plaque and tartar.
+- We provide comprehensive cleanings to remove built-up plaque and tartar.

 - We also utilize an FDA-approved antibiotic called Arestin.
 The Arestin therapy is quick, comfortable, and once applied, antibiotics are released into your gums for up to 21 days.